leibnizli/hummingbird/README.md

 # <img alt="hummingbird-h1" src="https://github.com/leibnizli/hummingbird/assets/1193966/8a1a4c5b-e69b-4788-961b-60d9d323781c" width="240">

 1. **Hummingbird** uses intelligent compression technology to reduce file size.
 It supports: jpg, png, webp, svg, gif, gif, css, js, html, mp4, mov.
-You can set compression while scaling images or videos at the same ratio. size of.
+You can set the size of the picture or video to be scaled equally at the same time as compression.
 Folder compression can be dragged and dropped.
 2. **Hummingbird** can convert pictures in different formats, supports: png, webp, jpeg, jpg, gif, tiff, avi, heic, and can export pictures in different formats, supports: png, webp, jpeg, jpg, gif , tiff, avif, ico, icns (Apple system only) format pictures.
 3. **Hummingbird** can extract audio from videos, delete audio from videos, convert videos to gif, and convert video formats, supporting mp4, mov, and avi.
 4. One or more segments of audio can be cut, and can be converted to mp3, wav format.